supervacuo/data-hack-day/README.rst

   result sets.
 * Implement proper user profile and registration system.
 * Date picker widget (tried; failed due to `Django bug`_).
-* CSV upload error handling and documentation.
+* CSV upload error handling and documentation (or just drop this for the alpha version)
 * Non-stupid tree implementation using `django-mptt`_.
-* Tests.
+* More tests.
 * Clean up code, complete transition to class-based views, implement `django-guardian`_ carefully in all relevant views.
 * *etc.* *etc.*